teuben/teunix/docs/astronomy-on-ubuntu.md

 U22 comes with python 3.10.4, very brave.
 But no pip3 installed

+There are several ways to install/use *python*:

 * native ubuntu (apt install)
 * miniconda - a smaller version, manual install
 * anaconda - a full version, including astropy
 * AstroConda (is that still viable?) - IRAF/pyiraf
 * Python (install from source) - nobody does that anymore

-If you prefer to use the native Ubuntu version:
+If you prefer to use the native Ubuntu version, these should be useful:

       sudo apt install python-is-python3 ipython3 python3-pip -y python3-venv -y
       sudo apt install python-matplotlib python-scipy python-scitools -y